Define where the pipeline should find input data and save output data.

 type: boolean

 Activates any gene annotation found within contig assembly gaps.
-For more info. please refer to BAKTA documentation.
+More details can be found in the BAKTA documentation.

 Modifies tool parameter(s):